tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 ## Update Docker Image / Dependencies

-As your requirements change, always update `requirements.txt` with your fixed versions:
+As your requirements change, always update [requirements.txt](../requirements.txt) with your fixed versions:

 ```sh
 pip freeze > requirements.txt
 ```

-Docker images are automatically rebuilt and pushed to Docker Hub when `requirements.txt`, `Dockerfile`, or `docker_image.yml` are updated by the GitHub workflow.
-If you trigger an image build, ensure it is completed and pushed before proceeding.
+Docker images are automatically rebuilt and pushed to Docker Hub by the GitHub workflow when [requirements.txt](../requirements.txt), [Dockerfile](../Dockerfile), or [docker_image.yml](../.github/workflows/docker_image.yml) are updated and pushed to GitHub.
+If you trigger an image build, ensure it is completed and pushed to Docker Hub before proceeding.

+> **Note**: For the free `docker/build-push-action`, there is a 14GB storage limit for free public repositories on GitHub runners ([About GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)).
+Therefore, the Docker image must not exceed this size.

-**Note**: On the HPC cluster, the Docker image is automatically pulled and converted to a Singularity image with the command `singularity pull docker://<your_image_name>` in the `slurm_job.sh` script.
+> **Info**: On the HPC cluster, the Docker image is automatically pulled and converted to a Singularity image with the command `singularity pull docker://$TUSTU_DOCKERHUB_USERNAME/$TUSTU_PROJECT_NAME-image:latest` in the `slurm_job.sh` script.

 ## Launch ML Pipeline

 ### Locally natively or with Docker

-To run the entire pipeline locally, execute the following command:
+To run the entire pipeline locally, execute the following command with the appropriate image name substituted for the placeholder `<your_image_name>`:

 ```sh
 # natively